f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

         ]
     }

-Repeat the same proicess for the chassis partition Development:
+Repeat the same process for the chassis partition Development:

 .. code-block:: bash